stateSpaceRobotics/2019_robot/simulations/stage/launch/readme.md

 * field_robots_deployed.launch
 	* launches a Stage simulation of the field with robots and no obstacles.
 Robots are in deployed configuration(sensor tower and digger position)
 	* If cannot launch, use "chmod +x" command on magic_odom.py
 	* control by rostopic

+* field_robots_start_obstacles.launch
+	* launches a Stage simulation of the field with robots and obstacles.
+Robots are in starting configuration(clustered together)
+	* If cannot launch, use "chmod +x" command on magic_odom.py
+	* control by rostopic

+* field_robots_deployed_obstacles.launch
+	* launches a Stage simulation of the field with robots and obstacles.
+Robots are in deployed configuration(sensor tower and digger position)
+	* If cannot launch, use "chmod +x" command on magic_odom.py
+	* control by rostopic